SokichiFujita/starter-react-flux/README.md

 # starter-react-flux

-A React/Flux project and code generator.

-- 12/2017: Now support for React v16 and the neweset libraries!
+This is a starter kit for React and Flux.
+This tool will create a clean directories and code for React and Flux.
+You can easily start a React and Flux project.

 ## Installation